 It is critical to understand who you are potentially hiring.
 A background check is not intended to be the sole determining factor as to whether to hire a candidate.
 However, it offers you the opportunity to make an informed hiring decision and verify that all candidates are being considered using the same standards.

 Armed with a full view, you can weigh whether the applicants background (criminal or otherwise) would adversely affect their ability to perform the job, or jeopardize your employees, clients or company, in any manner.

 The more information you have about candidates, the more likely you are to make the best hiring decision for your business.
-A thorough background check will not only verify skills and experience, but provide you with more detail on a candidate’s convictions or arrests as well.
+A thorough background check will not only verify skills and experience, but provide you with more detail on a candidate’s criminal history as well.
 This way you can judge each candidate on his or her merits, not on an old or irrelevant conviction.

 A reputable employment screening company can help you gather all the facts you need, and enable you to make informed hiring decision.
 With Insperity employment screening, you’ll receive more current, complete and accurate information on your candidates in less time.